 Young Explorers (grades 6–7) and Explorers (grades 8–9) will visit old favorite places, explore the Peconic River by kayak, enjoy off-site field trips, including Sunken Forest on Fire Island, and a night walk in search of owls and bats.
 Time and places of this program vary.
 Explorers in grades 8 and 9 will also have campout at the Refuge on Thursday night.

 Parent or guardians are asked to stay for a brief introduction on the first day of whichever program they’ve signed up for, which is held in the Nature Center.

 But enough about summer camp for the kids.
 How can the adults have fun at the Refuge?
-Saturday, July 14 is the Quogue Wildlife Refuge’s 12th Annual Wild Night for Wildlife, a benefit gala held on the Refuge’s grounds.
-The event—the most important event in the Refuge’s fundraising program, providing a major portion of our operating budget—will feature hors d’oeuvres, cocktails, wine from Martha Clara Vineyards, live music, live and silent auctions and a chance to meet our resident animals up close!
+Saturday, July 13 is the Quogue Wildlife Refuge’s 13th Annual Wild Night for Wildlife, a benefit gala held on the Refuge’s grounds.
+The event—the most important event in the Refuge’s fundraising program, providing a major portion of our operating budget—will feature hors d’oeuvres, cocktails, wine, live music, live and silent auctions and a chance to meet our resident animals up close!